• Thai Cooking Classes

 Can we add chili sauce to fried rice?

 You can, but chili sauce and Thai chili paste are different.
-Chili sauce adds pure heat, whileย Nam Prik Paoย adds a smoky, sweet, umami richness.
-If you want your fried rice to taste truly Thai, stick with Thai chili paste.
+Chili sauce adds pure heat, while Nam Prik Pao adds a smoky, sweet, umami richness.

 How to use chili paste?

 Thai chili paste is so handy!
-Stir it into noodle dishes like Instant Ramen Stir-Fry, soups like Shrimp Tom Yum, stir-fries like Pad Nam Prik Pao (Chicken and Veggie Chili Paste Stir-Fry) or even add some oil to make a marinades for grilled meats.
+Stir it into noodle dishes like Instant Ramen Stir-Fry, soups like Shrimp Tom Yum, stir-fries like Pad Nam Prik Pao (Chicken and Veggie Chili Paste Stir-Fry) or even add some oil to it and make it a marinades for grilled meats.

 What gives Chinese fried rice its flavor?

 Chinese fried rice usually relies on soy sauce, sesame oil, and sometimes oyster sauce for flavor.
-Thai fried rice, on the other hand, uses fish sauce or oyster sauce, or curry or chili pastes for a deeper, more complex taste.
+Thai fried rice uses fish sauce or oyster sauce, or curry or chili pastes for a deeper, more complex taste.

 What is the secret to crispy fried rice?